Ptrskay3/PySprint/README.md

 $ pip install pysprint
 ```

-* numpy, scipy, matplotlib, pandas, lmfit, tqdm will be automatically collected.
+Requirements: numpy, scipy, matplotlib, pandas, lmfit (might be dropped), tqdm (might be dropped)

-Will be released on Anaconda Cloud.
+Will be released on Anaconda Cloud after the testing is done.

 ## Documentation